mordori/mordori/README.md

 📌 Actively deepening my expertise in C/C++, Unreal Engine, and HLSL.

 🧩 Planning to explore DirectX and learn Houdini in the future.

+⬅ Feel free to connect and contact me on my socials.
 <!--
 **mordori/mordori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.